dftbplus/dftbplus/INSTALL.rst

 Fortran compiler
 ----------------

-The following Fortran compilers are known to build DFTB+:
+The following Fortran compilers are known to build DFTB+ correctly:

 * GNU >= 9

-* Intel >= 19 or >= 2020 (when built with the tblite library, tblite is known to produce incorrect results with Intel 19)
+* Intel >= 19 or >= 2020 (when built to include the tblite library, as tblite is known to produce incorrect results with Intel 19)

 * NAG >= 7.1 (when built without OpenMP support)